freakout42/formax/docs/index.md

 ~~~
 The basic concepts of Oracle SQL-Forms 3.0 (1988) are
 combined with modern standards and current database best
 practices and technologies.
-Using ODBC for universal database
+Using ODBC for universal
-access and JavaScript as the trigger language opens this
+database access and JavaScript as the trigger language opens
-concept universally.
+this concept universally.
 The best ideas for a powerful user
 interface came from Emacs, Clipper, SAP, Lightroom and
 Lotus/1-2-3.
 The result is the most effective solution
 possible for the end-user.
 By eleminating all proprietary
 dependencies und being opensource with a permissive license
 the system is totally futureproof.
+By forking the repos you
+will never loose the support for your investments any more.
-The minimal costs to
-build a **formax** application makes adapting this
+The minimal costs to build a **formax** application makes
-technology a no-brainer for any enterprise.
+adapting this technology a no-brainer for any enterprise.

 In every system of decent size is the need for something
 like **formax**.
 The system-adminstrator needs to change a